 This policy sets out a framework whereby staff are expected to report concerns, no matter how small, about their own behaviour or that of another member of staff, volunteer, supply teacher, contractor or other person working in school.
-Its purpose is to help create and embed a culture of openness, trust and transparency in which the clear values and expected behaviour set out in our Safeguarding and Child Protection Policy are lived, monitored, and reinforced.
+The purpose of the policy is to help create and embed a culture of openness, trust and transparency in which the clear values and expected behaviour set out in the WGSF Safeguarding and Child Protection Policy are lived, monitored, and reinforced.